unikraft/loupe/README.md

 # :mag: Loupe: Syscall Usage Analysis Tool

+:warning: This is the ASPLOS'24 artifact evaluation branch of Loupe.
+It contains additional examples needed for the artifact evaluation process.
+It will not be rebased on top of future Loupe releases.
+If you simply want to use Loupe, please clone the default `master` branch.

 Loupe is a tool designed to help you analyze the system call usage of your application.